By Meghan Droste, July 21, 2021

 Unlike GS and WG employees who can be removed for unacceptable performance entirely unrelated to an annual performance rating, a performance-based removal for an SES member must be based on that employee’s final rating(s) – typically the rating given as part of the annual performance appraisal.

 If an SES member is performing unacceptably, however, agencies do not have to wait until the end of the appraisal year.
 There is flexibility to end an SES member’s appraisal period at any time (after the minimum appraisal period, which is 90 days in most agencies) if there is an adequate basis to prepare a final rating.
-According to OPM, this rating may “serve as the basis, or part of the basis, for a performance-based action.”
+According to OPM [PDF], this rating may “serve as the basis, or part of the basis, for a performance-based action.”

 However, the word removal in this context does not mean removal from Federal service (also known as firing); it is removal from the SES, and in cases of unacceptable performance, the SES member has a guaranteed placement right to a non-SES career civil service position.
 This right to placement does not exist if the SES member is removed for misconduct.